Unlocking the Secrets of Background Eraser Tool Photoshop

 So, to remove more grey color, don’t press the right button and drag the crosshair to different parts of the grey color bg.
 You will notice one surprising fact: even if the larger circle passes to the black hair, no effect happens to it.

 This means the crosshair is removing the grey color pixels only.
-This way, removing the grey color in the corners and edges becomes much more comfortable.
+This way, removing the grey in the corners and edges becomes much more comfortable.

 The crosshair will keep removing the grey color until you don’t move the crosshair from the inside of the grey area.